 Peugeot 2008 review

-Just becuase it looks like a shrunken SUV don't expect to take it anywhere off-road - the 2008 is only offered with front-wheel drive, a decision taken to keep weight and costs down.
+But just because it looks like a shrunken SUV, don't expect to be ploughing through fields - the 2008 is only offered with front-wheel drive, a decision taken to keep weight and costs down.
 However, Peugeot switchable traction control system and all-season tyres mean it's better equipped to deal with a slippery country lane than the 208 hatchback.

 It's more comfortable to drive than the 208, too, with slightly more supple suspension, while inside the boxy lines mean it has decent space inside for its size.
 There's plenty of room for four adults and the 360-litre boot is bigger than the Nissan Juke's.

 There's a wide choice of diesel and petrol engines, but the smooth, punchy and more economical diesels are the clear choice for us.
 The most efficient 1.4-litre HDi model emits less than 100g/km of CO2, although it's the 1.6 e-HDi that delivers the strongest compromise between performance and economy.

 A boxy shape and chunky detailing give the Peugeot 2008 a distinctive shrunken 4x4 look that helps it to stand out from the crowd.

 The nose is inspired by the 308 hatchback’s, while the stepped roofline, more traditional silver roof rails and additional chrome trim above the back windows add a bit of interest to the 2008’s shape.
 The large tailgate is more upright than the Citroen’s, while the lower load lip and level boot floor make loading easy.

 Inside, the 2008 feels upmarket, but this quality is matched by the C4 Cactus.
 There are soft-touch plastics on the dash, a smart centre console touchscreen and blue-rimmed dials.